Step-by-Step: How to Make a Pumpkin Cheesecake With a Gingersnap Crust

 Inarguably the Beatles' most overwrought-but-still-awesome work.

-You can grab the recipe here, or jump straight to the step-by-step photo guide here.
+You can grab the recipe here.

 More Serious Eats Recipes